AmirHaroun1/Sadaka/README.md

-# Sadaka is a project based on the idea of creating funding campaigns on the name of our loved ones who left us
+# Project based on the idea of creating funding campaigns with the name of our loved ones who left us!

 https://www.inmemoryof.com/